sclebo05/KobraNeoProfiles/README.md

 - Ensured that walls print before infill, reducing artifacts
 - I primarily print in PLA+, so temps are a few degrees higher.
 Tune to taste.
 - Up to 20% faster and with far less underextrusion issues and cleaner walls
+- Added a 'fast' profile to even more speed, sacrificing accuracy

 Added an example .jpg of a 3Dbenchy printed with original and new profiles